Abby Kinchy

 She also mentors PhD students in STS and has chaired the following dissertation projects:

 Nathaniel (Bucky) Stanton, The Cultural Politics of the Arkadian Underground: Archaeological Pasts, Energy Futures, and Imaginaries of Late Modernity.
-Anticipated graduation May 2023.
+Graduation August 2023.

 Leo Bachinger, Extreme Heat Governance for Rural Agricultural Communities.
 Graduation August 2020.